int08h/nearenough/README.md

 See the javadocs in [`RoughtimeClient.java`](../master/src/nearenough/client/RoughtimeClient.java) for more information.

-## Server Quickstart

-Server is a work-in-progress.
-Check back!

 ## Implementation Status
-Nearenough is not stable yet.
-Expect significant changes as the code evolves.
+Nearenough is stable.

 * Protocol - Client protocol is feature complete.
-Server protocol needs some work, mostly around Merkle tree handling.
 * Client - Feature complete except for ecosystem-style request chaining.
-* Server - Just getting started

 ## Contributors
 * Stuart Stock, original author and current maintainer (stuart {at} int08h.com)

-If you would like to contribute to Nearenough, please see the guidlines in [CONTRIBUTING.md](../master/CONTRIBUTING.md).
+If you would like to contribute to Nearenough, please see the guidelines in [CONTRIBUTING.md](../master/CONTRIBUTING.md).

 ## Copyright and License